 As little as $500 could help you through a financial squeeze, but ideally an emergency fund should cover several months' to a year's worth of living expenses.
 While that may seem challenging, don't be intimidated into inaction.
 Set a goal and come up with a plan.
 Start small, but start.
 Just $10 a week adds up to more than $500 in a year.

 Your emergency fund should be stored in an easily accessible place, but not so easy that you regularly dip into it for everyday expenses.
 Keep it separate from your checking account by creating a dedicated brick-and-mortar or online savings account.

 Here are some ideas to help you start building that emergency fund:

 Reduce your bills and expenses

 The most obvious path to amass extra cash is to cut your bills and expenses.
 For example, you could reduce your commuting expenses (gas, car maintenance, tolls, parking) by carpooling, using public transit or riding a bike.
 Or save those bucks you squander daily on take-out by cooking more meals at home, brown-bagging it for lunch, or giving up those things you know are bad for you anyway - soda, snacks and smokes.

 Try shopping around for better rates on auto and homeowners insurance, phone plans, cable and credit cards.
+Perhaps you could even refinance your auto loan.
 Use a list and coupons when grocery shopping to eliminate impulse buys.